 The Mid-Region Council of Governments Job Access Reverse Commute (JARC) program provides many transportation benefits to lower income working individuals within the local area.
-Esperanza Community Bike Shop's Adult Education program has partnered with the MRCOG to provide safe cycling training and a refurbished bicycle to interested individuals within the JARC program.
+Esperanza Community Bike Shop's Adult Education program has partnered with the Mid-Region Council of Governments to provide safe cycling training and a refurbished bicycle to interested individuals within the JARC program.

-A trial run of the JARC Bike Safety class was held on October 29th, 2013, with 5 MRCOG representatives and 2 Parks and Recreation personnel in attendance.
-The City and MRCOG are finalizing a Memorandum of Understanding and expect to be running a full schedule of JARC Bike Safety classes shortly.
+A trial run of the JARC Bike Safety class was held on October 29th, with 5 representatives of the Mid-Region Council of Governments and 2 Parks and Recreation personal in attendance.
+We are currently finalizing the Memorandum of Understanding between the City of Albuquerque and the Mid-Region Council of Governments, and expect to be running a full schedule of JARC Bike Safety classes shortly.